The one piece of clothing every woman needs right now

 One Sandwich jumpsuit actually reminds me of Rosie’s.
 With its matching belt tie, three pockets, and slightly stretchy fabric, this is the kind of piece you’d throw on daily.
 It’s perfect for simultaneously resuscitating your small business, schooling your kids, caring for your elderly neighbours, renovating your basement and staying calm in a time of chaos.

 What’s on your to-do list this season?
-Which jumpsuits and shorts rompers will help you get shit done?
+Which jumpsuits and rompers will help you get stuff done?